 Palatial ceilings, immense living room with a dining area and also a balcony overlooking the old town (The Pacai Suite), the Hotel Pacai restored that feeling of grandeur the former mansion exhibited by making you take a step back to 1677 and enjoy a sensation of royalty.
 I definitely felt like I was part of the Royal Lithuanian Family.
 Nonetheless, their standard rooms aren’t to be neglected.

 Your typical standard, deluxe, executive name type is being forgotten at Hotel Pacai.
 The emphasis of the hotel is to provide a unique hospitality experience attuned to cultural authenticity.
 The choice between a Countess Room, Artisan Atelier & Artisan Studio is presented to you which offers a more personalised experience.

 Your Marriott Bonvoy status is definitely recognise and appreciated.
 After staying there for 12 nights, I felt a sense of familiarity and comfort.
-This hotel became my home away from home whenever I am in Vilnius
+The hotel has become my home away from home whenever I am in Vilnius

 Wellness & Spa

-I highly recommend taking the breakfast as it offers various options fo your liking.
+I highly recommend taking the breakfast as it offers various options for your liking.
 Also the Hotel Pacai offers multiple choices when it comes to Food and Drinks:

 NINETEEN18 - Hotel Pacai’s intimate 27-seat restaurant presenting local tradition through innovative tasting menus.

 14 HORSES Brasserie - Located on the Didžioji Street side of the hotel.
 Open for breakfast, lunch, and dinner, 14 Horses offers a highly seasonal menu inspired by Baltic heritage and New Nordic cuisine.